PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

    Sphinx is always reandering the content inside the only directive, but is dicsarding the output if not needed.
-   So if you need objects within the only directive, they are available to the datamodel.
+   So if you create objects within the only directive, they are available to the datamodel.

 .. _reSTxt_style_guide_notes_and_warnings: